Is an FUE Hair Transplant Painful?

 If you would like to know more about how our hair transplant procedures could help you, or to explore any concerns you might have about whether the FUE hair transplant will be painful, then please contact us.

-It would be a pleasure to talk things through over the phone and then book a consultation for you at our Portsmouth or London clinics.
+It would be a pleasure to talk things through over the phone and then book a consultation for you at our Portsmouth clinic.